RasaHQ/rasa/README.md

 #### Release day! 🚀

-1. **At the start of the day, post a small message on slack announcing release day!** Communicate you'll be handling the release, and the time you're aiming to start releasing (again, no later than 4pm, as issues may arise and cause delays)
+1. **At the start of the day, post a small message on slack announcing release day!**.
+Communicate you'll be handling the release, and the time you're aiming to start releasing (again, no later than 4pm, as issues may arise and cause delays)
 2. **Go over the milestone and evaluate the status of any PR merging that's happening.
 Follow up with people on their